 [Section 61 amended by No. 94 of 1984 s.
 66.]

-62. Alteration of registered rules
+62. Altering registered rules

 (1) Upon and after the registration of rules in accordance with section 58(1), an alteration to those rules by the organisation concerned shall not be or become effective until the Registrar has given to the organisation a certificate that the alteration has been registered.